 - a.
 Use high early strength rapid set (5 hour) PCC meeting the requirements of Materials I.M.
 529 and the following requirements: - Use Class M mixture patching material with calcium chloride.
-Class M mixtures with calcium chloride are not to contain fly ash. - When calcium chloride is used in a mixture, place the concrete within 30 minutes after the introduction of the calcium chloride. - For coarse aggregate, meet the requirements of Section 4115 and Gradation No. 5, Aggregate Gradation Table, Appendix. - b.
+Class M mixtures with calcium chloride are not to contain fly ash. - When calcium chloride is used in a mixture, place the concrete within 30 minutes after the introduction of the calcium chloride. - For coarse aggregate, meet the requirements of Section 4115 and Gradation No. 5, Aggregate Gradation Table, Appendix use crushed carbonate stone chips or pea gravel, minimum Class 2 durability, meeting requirements of Section 4112. - b.
 When Class B patching material is furnished for partial depth patches, it may also be furnished for full depth patches.